 I’m Caitlin, I’m 19 and a mother to a 6 month old daughter.
 I was diagnosed with Coeliac disease in October 2018.

-So as your aware, Ceoliac awareness week is approaching and we thought itd be cool to interview you to get abit of a perspective of what it looks like to live with Ceoliac disease on a day to day basis, when did you realize you had Ceoliac disease and how did you find out?
+So as your aware, Ceoliac awareness week is approaching and we thought it would be cool to interview you to get a bit of a perspective of what it looks like to live with Ceoliac disease on a day to day basis, when did you realize you had Ceoliac disease and how did you find out?

-How did you find the transition into a Ceoliac aware lifestyle, was it hard, easy abit of both?
+How did you find the transition into a Ceoliac aware lifestyle?
+Was it hard?
+Easy?
+Or a bit of both?
 Tell us how it went for you

 The learning process has been interesting.
 Understanding how to read labels, not only in New Zealand but across the world.
 The rules differ between most countries, so I would have to say that understanding how people with coeliac disease live throughout the world is a big interest of mine.
 Being a part of a Coeliac New Zealand Facebook page has been a huge help in further developing my knowledge but also helping others.
 Having thorough knowledge of how to read food labels is the most important tool in ensuring the food you consume is 100% gluten free.